SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 >
 > "Good… Par…" Pinkie tries in her sleep.

-*What was Pinkie's story eluding to?*
+*What was Pinkie's story alluding to?*

 *The way she described the characters, it did sound like us.*